Stive1213/LifeHUb/README.md

 2. **Sign Up or Log In:**
    - **Email/Password Signup:**
      - Click “Sign Up”, enter an email and password, and submit.
-     - Check your email for a verification link (it may go to spam).
-     - Click the link to verify your email, then log in to access the dashboard.
-   - **Google Signup:**
-     - Click the “Sign in with Google” button, select your Google account, and you’ll be redirected to the dashboard.

    - **Login:**
      - If you’ve already signed up and verified your email, enter your email and password to log in.